$0 Germany Citizenship (Einbürgerung) Guide — Quick-Start Checklist

 Who This Is NOT For

-• Applicants who submitted less than three months ago — the statutory period has not yet elapsed
+• Applicants whose complete application has not been pending for more than three months — the statutory period has not yet elapsed

 • Those who have outstanding document requests from the authority — complete those first